Close × HLA will be down on Wednesday November 11th from 6:00am to 8:00am EDT for maintenance.

 It is possible to use your own coordinate list to search the HLA, using the "Position List File Upload" feature after clicking the advanced search button.

-New in DR3 Lists can be delimited in various ways (whitespace, commas, tabs, etc.) and can have positions given in degrees or in sexagesimal format (hr min sec deg min sec, with the fields separated by blanks or colons).
+Lists can be delimited in various ways (whitespace, commas, tabs, etc.) and can have positions given in degrees or in sexagesimal format (hr min sec deg min sec, with the fields separated by blanks or colons).
 The position file must have one position per line, with the RA and Dec (J2000) being the first two columns on the line.
 Lines beginning with a hash symbol (#) are treated as comments and ignored.
 Trailing information on the line is ignored.

 8. How can I find some interesting looking HLA images?